Stanley Kubrick: Philosophy

 Kubrick's films typically involve expressions of an inner struggle, examined from different perspectives.

 He was very careful not to present his own views of the meaning of his films and to leave them open to interpretation.
-He explained in a 1960 interview with Robert Emmett Ginna:
+He explained in a 1960 interview with Robert Emmett Ginna Jr.:

 One of the things I always find extremely difficult, when a picture's finished, is when a writer or a film reviewer asks, 'Now, what is it that you were trying to say in that picture?'
 And without being thought too presumptuous for using this analogy, I like to remember what T. S. Eliot said to someone who had asked him—I believe it was The Waste Land—what he meant by the poem.
 He replied, 'I meant what I said.'
 If I could have said it any differently, I would have.

 Kubrick likened the understanding of his films to popular music, in that whatever the background or intellect of the individual, a Beatles record, for instance, can be appreciated both by the Alabama truck driver and the young Cambridge intellectual, because their "emotions and subconscious are far more similar than their intellects".
 He believed that the subconscious emotional reaction experienced by audiences was far more powerful in the film medium than in any other traditional verbal form, and this was one of the reasons why he often relied on long periods in his films without dialogue, placing emphasis on images and sound.
 In a 1975 Time magazine interview, Kubrick further stated: "The essence of a dramatic form is to let an idea come over people without it being plainly stated.
 When you say something directly, it is simply not as potent as it is when you allow people to discover it for themselves."
 He also said: "Realism is probably the best way to dramatize argument and ideas.
 Fantasy may deal best with themes which lie primarily in the unconscious".